 - R-1 (Religious Workers)

-If you wish to change your status to one of the following nonimmigrant categories, you will need to file Form I-539, Application to Extend/Change Nonimmigrant Status:
+An individual wanting to change status to one of the following non-employment based nonimmigrant categories do not need a “Petitioner.”
+The Form I-539, Application to Extend/Change Nonimmigrant Status serves two purposes.
+It is used to establish that:

 - A (Diplomatic and Other Government Officials, Immediate Family members, and Employees)